sjain882/AutoHotKey-Scripts/README.md

 - Useful for using CapsLock sneak & Shift duck, instead of Shift sneak and Ctrl duck, as those keys are closer to WASD - more ergonomic.

-### `WindowMonitorSwitcher.ahk` (unused)

-- `CTRL + Monitor Index on numpad` to send currently active window to that monitor index.

-- I can't use this due to my annoying jumbled up monitor indexes in Windows (and ahk?)... which I can't/won't solve as it would require a massive trial & error rewiring job / dismantling my stands.

 ***